Suburb overview

 Growth: Moderate Rental Demand: Moderate Investor Sentiment: Moderate

 Property values in Burleigh Heads should track the wider Queensland market through 2026, with the $88,452/year median household income (close to the $90,298 state median) keeping the suburb firmly mid-pack.
-Rental coverage runs at ~101% of the typical mortgage ($2,080/month rent vs $2,058/month repayment), keeping cash flow in positive or near-neutral territory.
-The EquitySight investment score of 58/100 places Burleigh Heads in the mid tier of Australian suburbs we profile, and overall investor sentiment is balanced heading into the second half of 2026.
+At the 2021 Census, rental coverage ran at ~101% of the typical mortgage ($2,080/month rent vs $2,058/month repayment), keeping cash flow in positive or near-neutral territory.
+Verify against current rents and rates.
+Overall investor sentiment for Burleigh Heads is balanced heading into the second half of 2026, based on its income, rent and mortgage profile relative to the Queensland median.

 Is Burleigh Heads a good suburb for investment?

-Burleigh Heads scores 58/100 on our EquitySight investment framework — a moderate rating.
-That score is driven by a population of 10,572, median household income of $88,452/year and median weekly rent of $480.
-Whether it fits your portfolio depends on whether you are targeting cash flow, capital growth, or a value-add renovation — all three are scored with suburb-specific numbers elsewhere on this page.
+Whether Burleigh Heads suits you depends on your strategy, but the fundamentals are concrete: a population of 10,572, a median household income of $88,452/year and median weekly rent of $480.
+Weigh those against your goal — cash flow, capital growth, or a value-add renovation — each of which we break down with suburb-specific ABS numbers elsewhere on this page.

 What drives property demand in Burleigh Heads?

-The main demand drivers in Burleigh Heads are a median household income of $88,452/year, a dwelling mix that is 31% separate houses, roughly 3 schools and 4 parks within the catchment.
-Together these shape both owner-occupier and tenant demand and are the factors we weight most heavily in the suburb's investment score.
+The main demand drivers in Burleigh Heads are a median household income of $88,452/year, a dwelling mix that is 31% separate houses.
+Together these shape both owner-occupier and tenant demand.

 What is the population of Burleigh Heads?